rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 - Open a Terminal window.
 I can imagine you might be uncomfortable using the Terminal, if so, just take your time, you'll get the hang of it.
 To get started, read [introduction to the Terminal by Jim Hoskins](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line).
 - Now, navigate to your project directory.
 If you don't know how to do this, no worries, the article I mentioned in the previous step will explain further.
 - Run <kbd>npm init</kbd>, this will create a "package.json" file.
 This file contains the name of your project, the description, version, dependencies, license and some other stuff.
-If you're lazy just jab your return key like a madman and it will use defaults for everything.
+If you're lazy just jab <kbd class="key">return</kbd> like a madman and it will use defaults for everything.

 Now, about that "npm" command.
 NPM stands for Node Package Manager, it's used to install node packages from [npmjs.org](http://www.npmjs.org), this we'll be doing in a couple of seconds.

-We've now setup Node and are ready to install Gulp and some of it's tasks.
+We've finished setting up NodeJS and are ready to install [Gulp](http://gulpjs.com) and some of it's tasks.
 Good stuff!

-## Getting ready to Gulp
+## Getting ready to go

 Gulp is there to take commands.
 You just give it a list of things to do and in what order to do them and it will just handle it all like a pro and report back to you on it's progress.